Autobike/Autobike_old_maj2023/docs/manual.md

 3. Install GNU Make with `sudo apt install make`
 4. Install the OpenWRT toolchain according to instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install).
   * Make sure you clone to `~/build/openwrt`: `git clone https://git.openwrt.org/openwrt/openwrt.git ~/build/openwrt`.
+  * You may have to use an older commit in order for all the required settings to be present.
+Do this only if you encouter problems when running `make menuconfig`: `git checkout 41a1a652fbd407a40d55a07bccdbc92770a4c2be`
   * When configuring with `make menuconfig`, Target system should be "Atheros ATH79", Subtarget should be "Generic" and Target Profile should be "Teltronika RUT955".
   * You don't need to set the `PATH` variable as it is automatically set for you in [`tasks.json`](../.vscode/tasks.json).
 5. Open the Autobike project from VS Code inside WSL according to instructions from [here](https://code.visualstudio.com/docs/remote/wsl#_open-a-remote-folder-or-workspace).